ozh/awesome/README.md

 *   [madmalik/mononoki](https://github.com/madmalik/mononoki) - a programming typeface
 *   [Braunson/dreamhost-composer-install](https://github.com/Braunson/dreamhost-composer-install) - Getting Composer Installed on Dreamhost's Shared Servers
 *   [benedfit/sparkicons](https://github.com/benedfit/sparkicons) - From the mind of  Mark Boulton - "I’m defining a Sparkicon as a small, inline icon with additional link meta data to describe either the content and/or the behaviour when the user clicks the link."

-## Rust

-*   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
-Improve your privacy, the security and battery life of your device.
-*   [sharkdp/bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.

 ## Ruby